 |Biological Hazards||Mould, Viruses, Blood Bourne Pathogens, Animal Allergens, etc.|

 |Chemical Hazards||Acids, Bases, Organic Vapours, etc.|

-Not bound by the typical meaning of “hygiene”
+Not your typical “hygiene”

 - Hazardous substances